geetu040/geetu040/README.md

 Hi 👋

 I am Armaghan,
-22 years old,
+Software Engineer from NUST,
-Software Engineer,
+interested in AI and Machine Learning.

-and a Deep Learning aficionado,
+I work mostly in the space of
-from Pakistan.
+Computer Vision,

-Mostly working on
+Large Language Models,
-Machine Learning Projects
+and AI-Agents.

-and learning by contributing
+And sometimes, you'll find me
-to Open-Source.
+contributing to open source as well.

 <br>